publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptI/m__us_usc_t19_s1671c.md

                 (i) the date which is 90 days before the date of publication of the notice of suspension of liquidation, or

-                (ii) the date on which the merchandise, the sale or export to the United States of which was in violation of the agreement, or under an agreement which no longer meets the requirements of subsections (b) and (d) or (c) and (d) of this section, was first entered, or withdrawn from warehouse, for consumption,
+                (ii) the date on which the merchandise, the sale or export to the United States of which was in violation of the agreement, or under an agreement which no longer meets the requirements of subsections (b) and (d) or (c) and (d), was first entered, or withdrawn from warehouse, for consumption,

             (B) if the investigation was not completed, resume the investigation as if its affirmative preliminary determination under [section 1671b(b) of this title][/us/usc/t19/s1671b/b] were made on the date of its determination under this paragraph,

-            (C) if the investigation was completed under subsection (g) of this section, issue a countervailing duty order under [section 1671e(a) of this title][/us/usc/t19/s1671e/a] effective with respect to entries of merchandise the liquidation of which was suspended,
+            (C) if the investigation was completed under subsection (g), issue a countervailing duty order under [section 1671e(a) of this title][/us/usc/t19/s1671e/a] effective with respect to entries of merchandise the liquidation of which was suspended,

             (D) if it considers the violation to be intentional, notify the Commissioner of Customs who shall take appropriate action under paragraph (2), and